temporalio/documentation/docs/application-development/foundations.md

    ```bash
    cd docker-compose
    ```
-3. From your project directory, start up your application by running docker compose up.
+3. From your project directory, start your application.
    ```bash
    docker-compose up
    ```